lskatz/Kalamari/paper/mra.md

 ## Announcement

 Public Health laboratories sequence microbial pathogens daily for genomic epidemiology, i.e., to track pathogen spread [@armstrong2019pathogen].
-Usually, this surveillance is in the form of whole genome sequencing (WGS) from single cultures, but it can come from reflex cultures from samples like stool, or could be from metagenomic samples [@huang2017metagenomics].
-In single isolate WGS samples, one might want to perform a quality check to ensure that the sample is not contaminated and is virtually 100% of the target organism.
-In metagenomic samples, one might want to confirm that all reads confidently match a reference taxonomy database.

-Other databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb], but due to their so comprehensive nature, they are disadvantageous for our specific purposes.
+Relevant databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb].
-The disadvantages include 1) The databases become too large and slower to query and 2) The results suffer in sensitivity to species [@nasko2018refseq], and thus become less informative for pathogen surveillance.
+However, due to their so comprehensive nature, they are disadvantageous for our specific purposes: either being too large and slower to query or loss of sensitivity to species [@nasko2018refseq], and thus become less informative for pathogen surveillance.

 Therefore, we sought to find representative genomes of relevant pathogens, their hosts in case of a foodborne infection, and genomes of common contaminants.
-These genomes can be used for contamination detection and for metagenomic analysis.

-### Implementation

-Kalamari is comprised of three major components:
-GenBank accessions, custom taxonomy, and software to utilize the accessions and taxonomy.
+We have also implemented a modified taxonomy and software to utilize the accessions and taxonomy.

-#### Accessions
+### Accessions

-NCBI accessions are in a tab-separated values (tsv) file describing chromosomes, and another tsv for plasmids.
-The tsv files have a header line with the following columns: `scientificName` (genus and species), `nuccoreAcc` (GenBank accession), `taxid` (NCBI or Kalamari Taxonomy ID), and `parent` (the parent taxonomy ID).
+Chromosomes and plasmids are in files describing each accession, scientific name ,taxonomy ID (taxid), and the parent taxid.
 Most genomes in the database are bacterial pathogens or related organisms.
-All chromosomes and plasmids must be complete, i.e., no contig breaks, and obtained from trusted sources, e.g., FDA-ARGOS [@sichtig2019fda] or the NCTC 3000 collection [@dicks2023nctc3000], or provided and reviewed by a CDC subject matter expert.
+All chromosomes and plasmids are complete, i.e., no contig breaks, and obtained from trusted sources, e.g., FDA-ARGOS [@sichtig2019fda] or the NCTC 3000 collection [@dicks2023nctc3000], or provided and reviewed by a CDC subject matter expert.

-In addition to bacterial genomes, Kalamari incorporates some viral or protist pathogens such as SARS-CoV-2 and _Cryptosporidium_, and several host organisms.
-The animal hosts include but are not limited to chicken, human, and squid.
-The plant hosts include fava beans, tomato, and cabbage.
-Most host genomes are very large in size and so only the mitochondrial genomes are included as markers.
-Also, due to the magnitude of possible hosts and food vehicles, only a relative select few are included to represent many other possibilities.
-For example, tomato was chosen to represent the family _Solanaceae_ which includes tomatoes, potatoes, eggplant, and tobacco;
-tuna was selected to represent one genus of fish species, but other fish taxa are included too.

 We obtained the list of plasmids from the Mob-Suite project [@robertsonMobsuite] and clustered them at 97% average nucleotide identity (ANI) [@lindsey2023rapid].